kuratahiroyuki/CNN6mA/README.md

-# Attention-PHV
+# CNN6mA
-This package is used for protein-protein interaction (PPI) prediction
+This package is used for 6mA site prediction

 # Features
-・Attention-PHV predicts PPI by amino acid sequences alone.
+・CNN6mA predicts 6mA site by sequence information.

 # Environment
     Python   : 3.8.0